 Most of our blinds use brackets that need to be screwed onto a flat surface, and most are universal enough to be able to choose how you attach them.
 There are limitations on where brackets can be attached though, and this needs to be considered before choosing where you’ll fit the blind.

-All of the blinds will come with brackets that can either be top-fixed or face-fixed, and a few can be side-fixed as well.
+Most of the blinds will come with brackets that can either be top-fixed or face-fixed, and a few can be side-fixed as well.

 A note on top-fixing – some lintels are made of particularly dense concrete or steel, which can be VERY difficult to drill holes into.
 We’ll look at how you can do so later on in the post, but for the most part we’d recommend against it unless you really have to.

 Equally, for face-fixing, we wouldn’t recommend it if the windows are still under warranty, because that could be invalidated by attaching anything directly to them.